TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ## splice() method

 `arrayName.splice(arg1, arg2, arg3)`: Removes or replaces items based on the 3 arguments. arg1: Index number to start; arg2: Number of items to remove or replace; arg3: Item to replace with (optional).
+If 0 is passed as the second argument then nothing will be removed.
+The third argument will simply be inserted at that point in the array before the index number specified as argument 1.

 ```JavaScript
 let arr = ['foo', 'bar', 10, 'qux'];